elegant-solutions/django-webstore/README.md

 # What is this Django Webstore?

 This webstore was built with Python, Django, and jQuery, and deployed via Heroku.
-It was developed by Keith Brandtjen, Britt Johnson, Rachael Wisecarver, and Sonnet Lauberth.
+It was developed by Keith Brandtjen, Britt Johnson, and Rachael Wisecarver.
 We are using Django REST Framework for our API.

 ### You can find our site deployed at: https://django-sweets-store.herokuapp.com
 ### You can read our API docs at: https://django-sweets-store.herokuapp.com/docs